UofT-DSI/applying_statistical_concepts/README.md

 ## Description

-This module introduces the skills required to design, implement and test logistic regression and classification, as well as validate it with resampling.
+This module introduces the skills required to design, implement and test basic statistical learning methods including regression, classification, clustering as well as validate it with resampling.
 The module compares the differences between modelling for prediction purposes and inference.
 It explores the choices between prediction accuracy and model interpretability, and the bias-variance trade-off.

 ## Learning Outcomes